nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 The next thing he says is really important to his point.
 He explains that other languages are chasing modularity by allowing organized subdivision of their programs, but that this does not suffice because for true modularity when we break things apart we must already be thinking about how we are going to glue them back together.

 This focus on putting things back together with 'glue' is the benefit Hughes claims for the functional paradigm.
-Sure functional programming comes with more constraints than other approaches, he admits, but it is all in service of breaking things down into general purpose pieces that can be safely recombined in different ways.
+Sure functional programming comes with more constraints than other approaches, he admits, but it is all in service of breaking things down into general purpose pieces that can be safely recombined in different ways.[^1]

-If your background is like mine you might be wondering where object-oriented programming (OOP) fits into this argument.
-Any discussion of modularity surely should include some mention of OOP, right?
-Coined by Alan Kay, object-oriented programming paradigm is one in which you write your program as a collection of objects, little models of concepts that achieve a program's goals by sending and receiving each other's messages.

-Hughes remains silent on the modularity of object-oriented programs in his memo, even though early OOP languages Simula and Smalltalk had been around for years when he wrote it.
-I'm guessing because it wasn't the battle he was trying to fight, he only brings up one other paradigm in the memo and it is only to show by analogy that simply listing what a paradigm means does not convince people to use it.
-Object-oriented programming is compatible with functional programming and provides complimentary modularity benefits.
-The style of programming Hughes is trying to convince people to move away from in his memo is more the overall imperative paradigm, in which you are allowed to modify what you put in variables after you create them and you tend to write out all the algorithmic steps of your program in the way a computer'c CPU would pull data into its registers and operate on them.

 The two types of glue Hughes focuses on are higher-order functions and lazy evaluation.
 This post will introduce higher-order functions, I will likely follow it up with some more examples in a future post or two, and then we'll cover lazy evaluation.